cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-cosmos-ecosystem.md

 In addition to the vast number of tokens, a variety of applications and services, wallets, and explorers are Cosmos-based.

-Currently, **hundreds of applications and services** build on Cosmos.
+**Hundreds of applications and services** build on Cosmos.
 At the time of writing, most applications and projects deal with finance, closely followed by infrastructure.
 Applications and projects in areas such as privacy, marketplace, and social impact are less common.

 <HighlightBox type="tip">